Overview

 ### What is Dev Machine Guard?

-Dev Machine Guard is not a traditional MDM Solution - it is a lightweight, script-based capability designed to integrate with your existing MDM or endpoint management tooling to provide visibility and control into the developer tooling ecosystem, including:
+Dev Machine Guard is not a traditional MDM solution.
+It is a lightweight, script-based capability designed to integrate with your existing MDM or endpoint management tooling to provide visibility and control into the developer tooling ecosystem, including:

 * AI coding agents and agent-driven actions